-As I wrote in this post, A Better Alternative To Airbnb the Citadines apartment/hotel was incredibly clean in the perfect location-in the Marais, close to the weekly Bastille market and Place des Vosges.
+As I wrote in this post, A Better Alternative To Airbnb the Citadines apartment/hotel was incredibly clean in the perfect location–in the Marais, close to the weekly Bastille market and Place des Vosges.
 No worries about the booking being cancelled at the last minute or even having to clean it before I left.
 I have stayed in the studio and a one bedroom and both were great.
-There is also free Wifi.
+There is also free Wi-Fi.
 Trip #35 For prices, check here: Citadines Bastille Marais

 Hotel Palym (12ème arr)

 This hotel is in the best location if you need to be near Gare de Lyon.
-The room was modern, comfortable, was reasonably-priced, and it had air conditioning.
+The room was modern, comfortable, and reasonably reasonably-priced, and it had air conditioning.
 There were also lots of restaurants in this location.
 I stayed here during Trip #31 before heading to Normandy.
 For prices, check here: Hotel Palym

 Platine Hotel (15ème arr)